kpendolino/KC/content/post/let_there_be_dark.md

   {{ partial "social.html" . }}
 {{< /highlight >}}

 Line 29 is doing all the work here.
-Pay close attention to the dot (`.`) at the end - this is essential for telling Hugo about the context of the parial; [learn more about Hugo templates and context here](https://gohugo.io/templates/introduction/).
+Pay close attention to the dot (`.`) at the end - this is essential for telling Hugo about the context of the partial; [learn more about Hugo templates and context here](https://gohugo.io/templates/introduction/).

 At this point, I had an _almost_ fully functional dark/light mode toggle incorporated in my site.
 I say "almost" because up to this point, turning on dark mode only adds the `.dark-mode` class to the body of the page - I still need the CSS code to make the actual changes.